My name is Mo Fakhro (Mohamed Adel Fakhro).

 In addition to its technology businesses and investments in the US, India, and China, MBA Fakhro has also established a significant presence as a franchisee of international brands in the Middle East, including Applebees, Anytime Fitness, and EtonHouse

-I am a dedicated father to my two children; Maryam who was born in 2013, and Adel (named for my father), who was born in 2015.
+I got married in 2012 to my wife, Dahouk.
+We have two children; Maryam who was born in 2013, and Adel (named for my father), who was born in 2015.

 I became the youngest ever person to be elected to the board of the Bahrain Chamber of Commerce and Industry in 2013, where I chaired two committees, the Entrepreneurship committee, and the Internal Audit Committee.